AP-Grama-Sachivalayam-Apply-Online/.github/profile/README.md

-## AP Grama Sachivalayam Notification 2025: psc.ap.gov.in APPLY online for latest recruitment
+## AP Grama Sachivalayam Notification 2026 : psc.ap.gov.in APPLY online for latest recruitment

 The government of andhrapradesh is about to release the most importaant recruitment notification AP Gramasachivalayam notification 2025, which creates wonderful opportunites for thousands of government job seeking aspirants in various departments.
 This important update provides most essential information about upcommning AP Government recruitment process, eligibility criteria, and syllabus.
 This update will help candidates who have missed opportunity previously, and for new applicants too.
 Here we have included complete details about AP Grama Sachivalayam Recruitment 2025 to help all government job seekers.
+The latest notification of 2026 updates are avaliable soon.

 ![image](https://github.com/user-attachments/assets/809caf74-7aa8-4726-b919-a8885dea4c02)
 <p align="center"><em>Image source - <b>portal-psc.ap.gov.in<b></em></p>